shravanv90/SinequaRelevanceChecker/README.md

 ![Relevance Checker App](./src/assets/relevancy.png)

-## NOTE: These are very basic relevancy checks and it is advisable to go through sinequa's relevancy documentation before using the app.
+### NOTE: These are very basic relevancy checks and it is advisable to go through sinequa's relevancy documentation before using the app.
 A lot of relevance parameters have not been configured and I hope I will be enhancing and adding new features to the app in the future.
-Your contributions are always welcome!.
+The purpose of the app is not to mimic or replace Sinequa's relevancy configs but it provides a more intuitive interface for a user to quickly tweak some parameters and see results instantly.
+But your contributions and suggestions are always welcome!

 ## Prerequisites